-As I told one bride, if a photographer hasn't had something not work, he hasn't shot enough weddings.
-If I have one camera and one flash, I can make great shots and tell your story.
+If a photographer hasn't had something not work, he hasn't shot enough weddings.
+If I have one camera and one light, I can make great shots and tell your story.
 I bring two cameras and six lights.
 I've had my wife drive forgotten items to me, and I've had assistants run out and buy stuff (on my dime).

 How do you protect my images?